korzeniowska18/Additional_Important_Data/SQL.md

     SELECT * FROM Customers
     WHERE City LIKE 'a%';    <--- Select all records where the value of the City column starts with the letter "a".
     WHERE City LIKE '%a';    <--- Select all records where the value of the City column ends with the letter "a".
+    WHERE City LIKE '%a%';   <--- Select all records where the value of the City column contains the letter "a".
+    WHERE City LIKE 'a%b'    <--- Select all records where the value of the City column starts with letter "a" and ends with the letter "b".
+    WHERE City NOT LIKE 'a%' <--- Select all records where the value of the City column does NOT start with the letter "a".